vvelc/tf-gha-k8s-do-lab/README.md

 # DevOps Practice Lab

-Welcome to this DevOps Practice Lab, where you will see the DevOps knowledge that I have learned so far put into practice, such as how to configure and manage cloud infrastructure, deploy a Kubernetes cluster, automate deployments with ArgoCD and GitHub Actions, and much more
+Welcome to this DevOps Practice Lab, where you will see the DevOps knowledge that I have learned so far put into practice, such as how to configure and manage cloud infrastructure, deploy a Kubernetes cluster, automate deployments with GitHub Actions, and much more

 ## Goals